Estate Planning

 The flat fee for an irrevocable trust at The Hive Law is $6,500.
 That covers the trust design, all required documents, and a walk-through call before anything is signed.
 No hourly billing.

-The first step is a Family Protection Audit with Melissa for $500.
+The first step is a Free Strategy Call with Melissa for $500.
 That fee is credited in full toward your engagement if you move forward.
 During the audit, Melissa reviews your assets, your family, and your goals.
 She gives you an exact quote before you commit to anything.

 Estimated value at other firms: $10,297